SFULibrary/islandora_context/README.md

 * Object namespace: Define a list of PID namespaces; if the current object's namespace is in this list, the condition is triggered.
 * Object relationships: Define a statement stored in RELS-EXT; if the current object's RELS-EXT contains the relationship, the condition is triggered.
 * Keywords in datastream: Define a DSID and a list of keywords; if any of the keywords in the list is found in the designated datastream, the condition is triggered.
+* Datastream mime type: Define a DSID and a list of mime types; if the datastream has any of the listed mime types, the condition is triggered.
 * Is Islandora Object: Set this condition if you want the context to apply to all Islandora objects.
 Allows choice of collection, non-collection, and all objects.
 * HTTP content negotiation: Detect whether a requesting client has included an 'Accept' header with the value 'application/rdf+xml' (experimental).